2011 San Francisco 49ers season: NFC Championship: vs. #4 New York Giants

 For the fifth time in conference championship history and for the third time in five years, overtime decided the game, and as it was in the 2007 NFC Championship Game, a field goal by Lawrence Tynes was the winning score as the Giants defeated the 49ers for their fifth NFC Championship Game victory.
 The Giants became the third team in NFL history to advance to the Super Bowl with fewer than 10 wins during the regular season, joining the 1979 Los Angeles Rams and the 2008 Arizona Cardinals.

 With Ted Ginn Jr. injured, Rookie Kyle Williams started at wide receiver and performed punt returns in the NFC Championship Game.
 He lost two fumbles returning punts, including one in overtime that preceded the game-winning field goal by the Giants.
 His other fumble in the fourth quarter was followed by a Giants' touchdown to retake the lead, 17–14.
 QB Alex Smith defended Williams, saying: "Offensively we weren't good enough today.
 We didn't get it done ....
 You can't put it on [Williams]".
 The 49ers did not make a 3rd down conversion until the 4th quarter.
 The 49ers' season ended with a 14–4 record.
-49ers loss made fans the New York Giants go to Super Bowl XLVI and win 21-17 to the Patriots, So 49ers went on in 2012 a struggle losing to the Ravens in Super Bowl XLVII 34-31.